Australian Industry Participation (AIP) requirements ensure full, fair and reasonable opportunity for Australian industry to compete for work.

 The AIP Authority:

-- provides guidance on the obligations under the Jobs Act, including if and when an AIP plan is required
+- provides guidance about your obligations under the Jobs Act, including if and when you need an AIP plan

 - can assist you to develop your AIP plan